-After careful consideration of a variety of factors, including corporate governance trends, the level of stockholder support for the advisory proposal in 2022, and balancing the competing interests discussed below under "Purpose of the Proposed Amendments," the Board has determined that it is in stockholders' best interests to arened the Charter to phase out the classified Board so that the Board is fully declassified from and after the election of directors at our 2026 annual meeting of stockholders (the "2026 Annual Meeting").
-Accordingly, the Board has adopted proposed amendments to the Charter to eliminate the classified Board stockholders (the "2026 Annual Meeting").
-Accordingly, the Board has adopted proposed amendments to the Charter to eliminate the classified Board Stockholders (the "Proposed Amendments"), and is recommending that stockholders approve the Proposed Amendments.
+After careful consideration of a variety of factors, including corporate governance trends, the level of stockholder support for the advisory proposal in 2022, and balancing the competing interests discussed below under "Purpose of the Proposed Amendments," the Board has determined that it is in stockholders' best interests to amend the Charter to phase out the classified Board so that the Board is fully declassified from and after the election of directors at our 2026 annual meeting of stockholders (the "2026 Annual Meeting").
+Accordingly, the Board has adopted proposed amendments to the Charter to eliminate the classified Board structure and provide for the annual election of directors, to be phased-in over the next three years (the "Proposed Amendments"), and is recommending that stockholders approve the Proposed Amendments.